 We will start by making the sauce.
 While it is simmering, we will make the gnudi.

-This recipe was adapted from a recipe from Deluca Trattoria in El Segundo, CA.
+This recipe was adapted from a recipe made at Deluca Trattoria in El Segundo, CA.

 The Spicy Sauce